-Applying for a Permit?
+Applying for a permit

-EG has also developed an operational guideline to further outline the requirements that all proponents of large-scale commercial fill and site alteration projects must meet to obtain and/or maintain permits.
-Before you apply for a permit, please review the operational guideline, then complete the Fill Permit Application Package
+EG has also developed an operational guideline to outline the requirements for large-scale commercial fill and site alteration projects must meet to obtain and/or maintain permits.
+Before you apply for a permit, please review the operational guideline.

-Proposed Updates to the Site Alteration (Fill) By-law
+Updates to the Site Alteration By-law

 • Incorporate language from the recently updated Ministry of Environment Conservation and Parks (MECP) On-Site and Excess Soil Management regulations (O. Reg 406/19), the Municipal Act, as well as common practices from surrounding municipalities.